01 · Executive Signals · Intelligence Pillar

 The Signal Reader

-Identifies Probable CLW Behaviour 12–18 months before it appears in the P&L. Uses the Strategic Kaizen Feasibility Study to preempt financial deterioration.
+Identifies Probable CLW Behaviour before it appears in the P&L. Uses the Strategic Kaizen Feasibility Study to preempt financial deterioration while it is still within the governance window.

 04